 But the parole board set his next review for 15 years from now, opting for the new maximum interval of parole consideration established under a law passed by California voters in 2008, Patino said.

-A photograph of Manson released last month shows the balding, gray-bearded killer at age 74, his face still bearing the scar of a swastika he carved into his forehead during his sensational 1970 murder trial.
+A photograph of Manson issued by the prison this week shows the gray-bearded killer as he appeared last June, his face still bearing the scar of a swastika he carved into his forehead during his sensational 1970 murder trial.